Blog Header Logo

 3. External Installation: Not that they are ugly, but you can't exactly tuck a gas heater underneath a portable spa.
 It needs to sit outside in the open air, with access to fresh air and clear sky above for the exhaust.

-Electric spa heaters are sometimes called flow-thru heaters, which are basically a long electric heating element inside of a stainless steel tube.
+Electric hot tub heaters are sometimes called flow-thru heaters, which are basically a long electric heating element inside of a stainless steel tube.
 Union connectors on the end make it easy to access the element inside the slim, compact tube.
 Attached to the tube are temperature sensors, high limit and pressure switches to monitor temp and water flow.

 1. Low Operation Cost: If your spa is located in a mild climate, is well insulated and has a good spa cover, using electric spa heaters is usually less expensive to operate than gas heaters.
 That is, of course, unless you live in an area with expensive utilities.